JGriffin34432/Skywarn/README.md

 # Commands

 `!weather <city/zipcode>` - Displays weather based on the closest city near your zip code/city.
-Also to do a city name, you must do it like this `!weather baltimore,md,us` but if it is like `!weather greenville spartanburg,sc,us` it will not work.
-So that means I recommend using a zip code until this bug is fixed.
+To do a city name you must do it the way i have it typed out or it will not work. <!weather baltimore,md,us> and cities with two words you must do this <!weather severna+park,md,us>

 `!eas` - Displays info about EAS.